18kimn/blog/src/routes/writing/data-websites/index.md

 WebGL, I'll say they're a little too complicated for the pragmatists this post is aimed at.

-## Use `requestAnimationFrame()`
+## Use requestAnimationFrame()

-Okay, this piece of advice is even simpler.
+This last piece of advice is perhaps also the simplest.
 You, or the animation library you use, might already be doing this.
-It might not even apply to you if you use CSS transitions, or rely on `d3`'s
+And it might not even apply to you if you use CSS transitions, or rely on `d3`'s
 [transition API](https://github.com/d3/d3-transition) for
 your animations.
 But this tip is so simple and effective that it deserves a mention.
 Use `requestAnimationFrame`.